Explore the Lake City

 French trader trappers named the shrewd local indigenous people “Coeur d’Alene,” which translates as “heart of the awl.”
 General William Tecumseh Sherman established a fort in the area in 1878.
 The town built around the fort soon became a strategic transshipment point for freight and passengers, and the railroad arrived in 1887.
 By the turn of the 20th century, Coeur d’Alene had become a popular travel destination, offering immensely popular lake cruises, and swelling the population above 7,000 by 1910.
 Today’s economy still revolves around retail trade and tourism.

 “National Geographic” once included Lake Coeur d’Alene in a list of the “World’s Five Most Beautiful Lakes.”
-Tucked amid pine-clad mountains, the lake measures 30 miles long by a mile or two wide.
+Tucked amid pine-clad mountains, the lake measures 30 miles long by 1 or 2 miles wide.
 Its scenic shoreline, indented by numerous bays, totals 109 miles.
 The largest concentration of ospreys in the western United States nests in trees on its shores, and in winter bald eagles feed on salmon spawning at Wolf Lodge Bay.

 Things to Do